sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/cyclic_groups.md

 The value of Corollary 3 is that once one generator of a cyclic group has been found, all generators of the cyclic group can easily be determined.

-let us use it to find all generators of the cyclic group $U(50)$.
+Let us use it to find all generators of the cyclic group $U(50)$.
 First, note that direct computations show that $|U(50)| = 20$ and that 3 is one of its generators.
 Thus, in view of Corollary 3, the complete list of generators for U(50) is
 $3 \bmod 50 = 3, 3^3 \bmod 50 = 27, 3^7 \bmod 50 = 37, 3^9 \bmod 50 = 33$,
 $3^{11} \bmod 50 = 47, 3^{13} \bmod 50 = 23, 3^{17} \bmod 50 = 13, 3^{19} \bmod 50 = 17$